“Happiness resides not in possessions, and not in gold, happiness dwells in the soul.” โ Democritus (c. 400 BCE)

 - Whole (a sense of being complete, lovable, and worthy)

-How does this translate into daily life?
-It looks like befriending yourself when you feel scared or upset, and being the loving friend or parent your inner child always needed growing up.
+Soul Recovery means befriending yourself when you feel scared or upset, and being the loving friend or parent your inner child always needed growing up.

-It looks like seeing through people’s negative exteriors to the pain hidden within them, and finding common ground and humanity.
+It looks like seeing through peopleโs negative exteriors to the pain hidden within them, and finding common ground and humanity.

 There are thousands of examples.
 But these are just a few.